Combo819/social-media-archiver/packages/documentation/docs/guide/monitor.md

 ## Handler

 Each type of collection has a handler.
-The handler will do things for all the specific type of collections added by user.
-Basically, it just request the collection url, get the last post id, and archive the new posts.
+The handler will do things for all the collections of this specified type added by user.
+Basically, it just request the collection url, get the last posts, and archive the new posts.
 You should add handler in `collectionHandlers` in `packages/backend/src/Components/Monitor/Service/monitorApi.ts`
 For example:
 The platform has a collection type called `favorite`.
 And the favorite collection url has such format: `http://www.example.com/api/favorite/{favoriteId}`.
 Then in `collectionHandlers` you can define a handler for this type of collection.